amlucas/amlucas.github.io/source/blog/hydrocube.md

 The Hydrocube is a device that transports small objects suspended in a liquid towards prescribed targets in three dimensions.
 The transport is realized by creating a flow in the chamber with the help of 5 rotating disks.
-The method we developped learns, in simulations, how to choose the rotation speed of the disks given the current position of the beads and their targets.
+The method we developed learns, in simulations, how to choose the rotation speed of the disks given the current position of the beads and their targets.

 Therefore, the device required the following components: